avapolzin/spike/docs/install.rst

 	python -m ipykernel install --user --name spike --display-name "spike"

-If your ``spike`` environment does not include ``jupyter``, you will need to install it before running the aobve command.
+If your ``spike`` environment does not include ``jupyter``, you will need to install it before running the above command.
 Otherwise you will get a "No module named ipykernel" error.

 The syntax will be similar with other environment managers.
 The kernel only needs to be generated *once*.
 Subsequent usage of notebooks will just require selecting the ``spike`` kernel.